Simatwa/y2mate-clone/README.md

 4. Start the server

     ```sh
-    make runserver
+    python3 -m fastapi run app
     ```

-    - Now frontend contents will be accessed from <http://localhost:8000> and API from <http://localhost:8000/api/>.
+    - Now both API and frontend contents will be served from <http://localhost:8000>

 > [!NOTE]
 > Purpose to checkout [Youtube-Downloader-API](https://github.com/Simatwa/youtube-downloader-api) to learn more about customizing the REST-API.